 Harp Academy has a policy of inclusion for children with physical or hidden disabilities, special learning needs, special medical needs, or any other special learning criteria (e.g. religion).
 However, we do ask parents to inform us directly, as School cannot be relied upon to pass this information to us.
 The child’s particular needs will be held in confidence and the best way to foster their learning development will be discussed with their parents.
 If it is agreed that Harp Academy is not equipped to provide the duty of care and educational development to foster a child’s needs, and a qualified one-to-one helper is unavailable, participation may not be possible for purely practical reasons.
 Harp Academy does not sponsor the exclusion of children for reasons of race, religion, colour, ethnic origin, age, gender, sexual orientation, gender identity, height, weight or disability.

 After-School Clubs: Late Collection of Children

 From time to time Harp Academy will organise a playback performance in School Assembly.
 Where this is the case, the assembly performance may substitute a classroom lesson and parents will be advised by email.
-Details will normally be published on the Performances page of our website.
 Players and parents/carers should appreciate that performances are representative of our termly work.
 They will be fun, but are not a virtuoso recital.
 As we do not wish to invoke any undue anxiety, we do not force those who are unsure to take part, but will encourage them to sit with us and observe the performance process.
 Please note that some Schools do not allow parental attendance at playbacks.
-Please note that Harp Academy has a schedule of public events where harmonica students of all ages and ability can take part.
+Please also note that Harp Academy has a schedule of public events where harmonica students of all ages and ability can take part.